buildingblocs/2020/pre-event/workshop/index.md

 <br><details>
 <summary><strong>Introduction to Web Development 🌐 (9 May & 17 May)</strong></summary><br>
 <img src="https://yogendra.me/2017/07/20/migration-mania/html-js-css.png" style="width:130px;">
 <br><strong>Learning to build a efficient web application quickly is increasingly important.
 This workshop (and more) will equip you with the skills and tools to build your own web application.
-Here are some of the tools you will learn!</strong><br><br>Flask is used as a web-framework.
+Here are some of the tools you will learn!</strong><br><br>

+Timing for 17 May: 1400-1600<br><br>

+Flask is used as a web-framework.
 This will form the basis for the web-application.<br><br>Participants will also learn about the basics of HTML (Markup Language for the Web) and CSS (Casacading Style Sheets for nice designs), along with other frameworks to improve their website's user interface and experience.<br><br>
 SQL forms an important part in our applications, by helping to store a variety of user data!<br>
 Participants will explore the concepts of:
 - normalized databases